 Investigating the use of the coanda effect to create novel unmanned aerial vehicles.

 different challenges.
 This has led to the development of novel platforms that move away from traditional aircraft design in order to make them more capable.
 A good example of this type of craft is one which uses the Coanda Effect to assist propulsion.
 This effect was discovered in 1930 by Henri-Marie Coanda who found that if a thin film of air is directed over a curved body, then the air follows the curve.
 When used to propel a UAV, the Coanda Effect also

 |Additional Information:||Conference held on 17-19 December, at the National Formosa University, Huwei, Yunlin, Taiwan.|

-|Deposited On:||28 Jan 2010 10:10|
+|Date Deposited:||28 Jan 2010 10:10|